StadGent/drupal_theme_gent-base/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have updated the style guide CHANGELOG accordingly.
 - [ ] I have updated the gent_base CHANGELOG accordingly.
+- [ ] I have ran gulp axe on the compiled files and found no errors.